ranbureand/sitefolio/_projects/sight-seeing.markdown

     %}
 </div>

-The project started from an incredibly large image archive made up by around a thousand raw pictures taken by the photographers Michael Danner, Dominik Gigler, Monika Höfler, Jörg Koopmann, Verena Kathrein, Andrew Phelps and Matthias Ziegler.
+The project started from an extensive image archive consisting of approximately a thousand raw pictures taken by photographers Michael Danner, Dominik Gigler, Monika Höfler, Jörg Koopmann, Verena Kathrein, Andrew Phelps, and Matthias Ziegler.

-How could the correlations between the pictures of such an heterogenous[^heterogenity] set be maximized within the “constraints” of the book form?
+How could the correlations between the pictures in such a heterogenous[^heterogenity] set be maximized within the “constraints” of the book form?

 <div class="figures">
     {% include image.html